 Be sure the ID band is on your child's arm or leg when you bring him or her to the hospital or clinic for the scheduled surgery or transfusion.
 If the band is removed by the child, it needs to be brought with you to the hospital on the day of admission; otherwise the sample will need to be collected again.
 Specific numbers on your child's ID band will need to be compared to the numbers on the blood bag before the blood can be given.

-If the ID band is not on your child, a new blood sample will need to be collected, and this can cause some delays for you and your child.
+- If the ID band is not with you upon arrival to the facility, a new blood sample will need to be collected to do another type and crossmatch.

 If you have any questions, call the Blood Transfusion Service at: